aeyll-11/NETFLIX-Flutter/README.md

 This is my first project on Flutter.

-The Subject was to make a MovieApp.
+The Subject was to make a Movie App.
 On the HomeScreen we should be able to display Movies with Horizontal Slider.
 Each movie display onTap the title, an image, the genre and the description on an other page.